 Making kimbap involves carefully assembling the layers and then rolling and slicing the ingredients into perfect bite-sized pieces.
 The first step is cooking and prepping the ingredients: start with short-grain rice, cook it until sticky and fluffy, then season with a mixture of sesame oil and salt for flavor.

 Dried seaweed, such as gim or nori, wraps kimbap, holding everything together while adding a slightly briny flavor.
-Lay a sheet of dried seaweed (gim) on a bamboo mat with the shiny side down.
+To do so, lay a sheet of dried seaweed (gim) on a bamboo mat with the shiny side down.

-Spread a thin layer of seasoned rice evenly over the seaweed, leaving about an inch of space at the top.
-Next, arrange the vegetables and proteins in a line.
+Then spread a thin layer of seasoned rice evenly over the seaweed, leaving about an inch of space at the top of the sheet.
+Next, arrange the vegetables and proteins in a line down the middle.

 Roll it tightly using the bamboo mat to ensure a firm shape.
-Finally, the roll is sliced into bite-sized pieces and often sprinkled with sesame seeds for extra flavor and a nice presentation.
+Finally, the roll is sliced into bite-sized pieces, often sprinkled with sesame seeds for extra flavor and a nice presentation.

 Use a sharp knife to cut the roll into ½-inch pieces, wiping the knife with a damp cloth between cuts to keep the slices neat.
 Repeat with the remaining ingredients, and your kimbap is ready to serve.